cpollett/atto/README.md

     /* This line is for when site is run under a web server like Apache, nginx, lighttpd, etc. The enclosing folder should contain an .htaccess file to redirect traffic through this index.php file.
-So redirects need to be on to use this example under a different web server.
+So redirects need to be on to use this example under a Apache, etc.
      */
     $test->process();
 }